hpinchon/Macro-forecast/README.md

 # Macro-forecast
-Trying to forecast macro indicators using large database on python
+Macro forecasting using FRED database - will extend to other database when I have a fully functional code - to get precise indicators using cutting edge macro-modelling techniques.